 One of the biggest reasons is that the older TVs were much larger and deeper allowing room for speakers to fit inside them.
 With TV’s today being so thin there isn’t space for speakers due to the aesthetic designs.
 So with that in mind we will go over a few possibilities for making a new TV sound as good as possible without spending a whole lot of money.

-For demonstration purposes we have taken the back off of a TV to show you how small the speakers are in today’s TVs.
-Note that they are smaller than the average person’s hand.
-These are downward firing speakers meaning the sound is all directed at the floor or cabinet not at the listener.
+When removing the back of a television, we find how small the speakers are in today’s TVs – often they are smaller than the average person’s hand.
+Many are downward firing speakers, meaning the sound is all directed at the floor or cabinet not at the listener.
 This will cause an echoing effect and will mute the sound.
 Between the size and the direction of the speakers this why your TV doesn’t sound as good as your old style TV did.

-Come in and we will be happy to work with you to find the best solution to make your TV sound as good as it looks.
-See more on our video.
+Visit our Colorado Springs showroom and we will be happy to work with you in finding the best solution to make your TV sound as good as it looks!